-When the aim is simply to change the condition code flags in a PSR, an immediate value can be written directly to the flag bits without disturbing the control bits. e.g. The following instruction sets the N,Z,C & V flags:
+When the aim is simply to change the condition code flags in a PSR, a value can be written directly to the flag bits without disturbing the control bits. e.g. The following instruction sets the N,Z,C & V flags:

-MSR CPSR\flg,#0xF0000000 ; set all the flags regardless of ; their previous state (does not ; affect any control bits)
+MSR CPSR_flg,#0xF0000000 ; set all the flags regardless of

+; their previous state (does not

+; affect any control bits)